ansible/awx/docs/docsite/rst/userguide/inventories.rst

 5. From the Details view, you can edit the **Smart host filter** field by clicking **Edit** and delete existing filter(s), clear all existing filters, or add new ones.

 .. image:: ../common/images/inventories-smart-define-host-filter-facts-group.png
-   :alt: Specified search criteria consisting of host filter ansible facts and groups listed below search field
+   :alt: Specified search criteria consisting of host filter Ansible facts and groups listed below search field

 .. _ug_inventories_constructed: